3410/7100 – Code of Conduct Part 1

 - Utilized for students who act out within the classroom setting or violate the code of conduct.

-- Students are assigned to a supervised room isolated from other students.
+- Students are assigned to a room where they are isolated from other students under the supervision of a teacher or teacher’s assistant/aide.

-- Students may continue academic work that they would complete in a regular classroom setting.
+- Students are allowed to complete all academic work that they would complete in a regular classroom setting.

 Out of School Suspension